Boulton Paul Defiant: Design

+Armament

 The primary mission of the Defiant was the destruction of incoming enemy bombers.
-The principal armament of the aircraft is its powered dorsal turret, equipped with four 0.303 in (7.7 mm) Browning machine guns.
-The fuselage was fitted with aerodynamic fairings that helped mitigate the drag of the turret; they were pneumatically powered and could be lowered into the fuselage so that the turret could rotate freely.
-The Brownings were electrically fired and insulated cut-off points in the turret ring prevented the guns firing when they were pointing at the propeller disc or tailplane.
-The gunner could rotate the turret directly forward and transfer firing control of the guns to the pilot, with the guns firing along each side of the cockpit canopy; this was rarely done as the turret's minimum forward elevation was 19° and the pilot did not have a gunsight, possibly because the Defiant was outfitted to perform zero deflection shooting, as were several contemporaneous designs arising from Air Ministry specifications.
+The armament of the aircraft was a powered dorsal turret equipped with four 0.303 Browning machine guns (firing bullets, rather than the more destructive cannon firing explosive shells).
+Some versions (P.82) could carry a few small bombs.
+The fuselage was fitted with aerodynamic fairings that helped mitigate the drag of the turret; they were pneumatically powered and automatically raised and lowered into the fuselage so that the turret could rotate freely.
+The Brownings were electrically fired, and insulated cut-off points in the turret ring prevented the guns firing when they were pointing at the propeller disc or tailplane.
+The gunner could rotate the turret directly forward and transfer firing control of the guns to the pilot, with the guns firing along each side of the cockpit canopy; this was rarely done as the turret's minimum forward (firing) elevation was 19° and the pilot did not have a gunsight, possibly because the Defiant was outfitted to perform zero deflection shooting, as were several contemporaneous designs arising from Air Ministry specifications.

+Limitations of the armament were inability of the guns to fire directly forwards in normal operation (the guns could not fire within 16 degrees of the line of flight), and the guns' inability to fire downwards, so the aircraft had to remain below the enemy.
+This was suitable for attacking bombers from below, but not for dogfighting with fighters.
+As flying and the guns were operated by different people, there was a need to communicate; the gunner was distracted from his firing by having to direct the pilot over the intercom.

-The zero deflection gunnery technique was practised, among others, by British ace Albert Ball using Lewis guns on Forster mounts – which largely eliminated the need for either complex gun sights or aiming-off by eye.
-An elevation of +19° combined with ballistic properties of .303 (7.7mm) Brownings and the Defiant's operational speed made 'line of sight' aiming – as practised by Luftwaffe pilots – a practical proposition.
-This technique (described more fully in the article Schräge Musik) seems to have been neither taught nor practised by the RAF.
-Despite being common knowledge among veteran First World War aircrew, featuring in Air Ministry requirements reflected in fighter designs such as the contemporaneous Gloster G9 twin-engine bomber-interceptor – armed with five 20mm cannon at +12° – virtually all losses of Bomber Command aircraft shot down by Luftwaffe night fighters using upward-firing were ascribed to flak until 1944.
+The zero deflection gunnery technique was practised, among others, by British ace Albert Ball using Lewis guns on Foster mounts – which largely eliminated the need for either complex gun sights or aiming-off by eye.
+An elevation of +19° combined with ballistic properties of .303 Brownings and the Defiant's operational speed made 'line of sight' aiming – as practised by Luftwaffe pilots – a practical proposition.
+This technique, applied later in the war by Germany as Schräge Musik, seems to have been neither taught nor practised by the RAF.
+Despite being common knowledge among veteran First World War aircrew, featuring in Air Ministry requirements reflected in fighter designs such as the contemporaneous Gloster F.9/37 (Gloster G9) twin-engine bomber-interceptor – armed with five 20mm cannon at +12° – virtually all losses of Bomber Command aircraft shot down by Luftwaffe night fighters using upward-firing were ascribed to flak until 1944.